-Highlights: • Experience exciting wildlife viewing in the Pampas • Fish for piranhas and hike in search for anacondas • Sleep in a nature lodge on the riverbank • Get the chance to swim with pink dolphins Embark on this amazing 4-day trip to the Pampas of Bolivia and live a real Amazon adventure.
+Highlights: • Experience exciting wildlife viewing in the Pampas • Fish for piranhas and hike in search for anacondas • Sleep in a nature lodge on the riverbank • Get the chance to swim with pink dolphins Embark on this amazing 5-day trip to the Pampas of Bolivia and live a real Amazon adventure.
 You will get to experience the rich biodiversity, gorgeous landscapes, native cultures and friendly locals that make this region so special.
-On your first day, depart La Paz on an early flight to Rurrenabaque and travel through the lowlands of the Bolivian Amazon up to Santa Rosa.
+On Day 1, depart La Paz on an early flight to Rurrenabaque where you will spend your first night.
+Get ready to start your adventure on Day 2 traveling by car through the lowlands of the Bolivian Amazon up to Santa Rosa.
 Observe a large variety of reptiles and amphibians, lagartos, turtles, birds, and monkeys as you glide along the slow-flowing Yacuma River.
 Take a night canoe tour and look out for caimans and anacondas whose eyes shine at night.
 Sleep in a perfectly perched lodge on the riverbank with stunning views.
 Hike through the Pampas searching for anacondas and viewing tropical plants.
 Experience a magical moment of swimming in the river with pink freshwater dolphins and fish for tasty piranhas (depending on seasons) before taking a plane back to La Paz.
 Additional Information: - Wildlife viewing is subject to climatic conditions and the wild nature of the animals.
 We cannot guarantee wildlife viewing while you are in the Amazon since it depends on the animals.
 During wet season chances of seeing animals greatly reduces as the river is high and animals tend to spread out among the pampas.
 Please also note that the chance of sighting snakes/anacondas is always about 50%. - This day to day itinerary is subject to change without prior notice according to climatic and river conditions. - Bring enough cash with you before leaving La Paz since ATMs in Rurrenabaque are not reliable.

 From Santa Rosa, we proceed by boat down the Yacuma River.
 We drift downstream slowly, careful not to disturb the wildlife.
 You will notice the abundance of fauna immediately: the trees are alive with birds and monkeys, and it is not uncommon for the boat to be escorted for miles by pink, freshwater dolphins (seasonal).
 Your guide will be happy to stop the boat to point out hard-to-spot animals or to wait for you to get amazing photographs of wildlife and landscapes.